Procedures

 .query(async ({ ctx, input }) => {

-const project = await caller.getProject({ projectId: input.projectId });
+const project = await handler.getProject({ projectId: input.projectId });

-const owner = await caller.getOwner({ id: project.ownerId });
+const owner = await handler.getOwner({ id: project.ownerId });

 return { project, owner };